isomerpages/moe-yiochukangpri/_yckps-experience/Co Curricular Activities (CCA)/Malay Dance.md

 ### **Move to the beat**

-Our Malay Dance Group has performed during school events and they have also been invited to perform outside the school setting during special events.
-Through these experiences, its members have gained valuable lessons and also developed their confidence.
+Our Malay Dance Group has performed during school events and have also been invited to perform outside the school setting during special events.
+Through these experiences, its members gain valuable lessons and also develop confidence.
 They continue to explore the traditional dance form while adding a modern twist into their sequences.

 <img src="/images/2023/CCA/malay%20dance%20-%202023%20(1)%20-%20yu%20xin%20stella.jpg" style="width:300px;height:auto;" align="center">
 <br>